SravanRajupalem/FootballPredictions/README.rst

     match_logs_list_urls.extend(list(match_logs_list_urls_5['0']))

 However, we have to ensure this list contains unique URLs since some players appear in more than one of the top 5 European leagues in their careers.
-The final list reduced to 118,283 URLs.
-Finally, this list is exported into a CSV file since it the easiest and fastest methods to save file to the Google Drive.
+The final list was reduced to 118,283 URLs.
+Finally, this list is exported into a CSV file since it is the most comfortable and fastest method to save this file to the Google Drive.

 .. code:: python